cryogenicdeadfrost/tinymoe.c/README.md

 - How do you **route only to top-k** and still backprop through choices?
 - How do you **balance load** so the gate doesn’t fall in love with one expert and ghost the rest?

-This repo answers those questions by building the **whole stack**—forward, backward, optimizer, data loader, checkpointing—in **one heavily commented C file**.
+This repo answers those questions by building the **whole stack**—forward, backward, optimizer, data loader, checkpointing—in **one heavily commented C file (please ignore most of them)**.

 If you can read C, you can understand MoE.